edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-02-14-hipaa-compliance-training.md

 ## Learn more about HIPAA training for employees

-Our team at [EdgePoint Learning](/) offers both fully-customized and off-the-shelf mobile and online eLearning HIPAA training resources for your employees.
+Our team at [EdgePoint Learning](/) offers fully-customized mobile and online eLearning HIPAA training resources for your employees.
 Let us help you find a solution that fits your needs (and your budget!).

 [Contact Us](/contact/ ){:class="button"}